-On August 30, 2018, we established our wholly-owned subsidiary AI Plus Holding Limited ("AI Plus"), under the law of British Virgin Islands, as our intermediate holding company, which then established its wholly-owned subsidiary, Xiao-i Technology Limited ("Xiao-i Technology") under the law of Hong Kong, which in turn established a wholly-owned PRC subsidiary, Zhizhen Artificial Technology (Shanghai) Company Limited ("Zhizhen Technology") or the WFOE, on March 29, 2019.
+On August 30, 2018, we established our wholly owned subsidiary AI Plus Holding Limited ("AI Plus"), under the law of British Virgin Islands, as our intermediate holding company, which then established its wholly owned subsidiary, Xiao-i Technology Limited ("Xiao-i Technology") under the law of Hong Kong, which in turn established a wholly owned PRC subsidiary, Zhizhen Artificial Technology (Shanghai) Company Limited ("Zhizhen Technology") or the WFOE, on March 29, 2019.
 Subsequently, we, through our WFOE, entered into a series of contractual arrangements with Shanghai Xiao-i and its shareholders whereby we were established as the primary beneficiary of Shanghai Xiao-i for accounting purposes.
 We have recognized the net assets of Shanghai Xiao-i at historical cost with no change in basis in the consolidated financial statements upon the completion of this reorganization.
+On May 18, 2023, AI Plus established its wholly owned US subsidiary, Xiao-I Plus Inc. On March 1, 2024, AI Plus established its wholly owned United Arab Emirates subsidiary, Xiao-I Super Ltd.

-As of the date of this annual report, Al Plus, Xiao-i Technology and Zhizhen Technology do not have any substantive business operations.
+As of the date of this annual report, Al Plus, Xiao-i Technology, Zhizhen Technology, Xiao-I Plus Inc. and Xiao-I Super Ltd. do not have any substantive business operations.
 As a result of our indirect ownership in Zhizhen Technology and the variable interest entity contractual arrangements, we are regarded as the primary beneficiary of the VIE for accounting purposes.
 We treat the PRC operating entities as our consolidated affiliated entities under U.S. GAAP, and have consolidated the financial results of these entities in our consolidated financial statements in accordance with U.S. GAAP.